antaldaniel/reprex/content/project/eu-datathon_2021/index.md

 This is an absolute waste of resources and efforts.
 With a few R packages and our deep understanding of advanced data science techniques, we can create valuable datasets from unprocessed open data.
 In most domains, we are able to repurpose data originally created for other purposes at a historical cost of several billions of euros, converting these unused data assets into valuable datasets that can replace tens of millions’ worth of proprietary data.

 What we want to achieve with this project – and we believe such an accomplishment would merit one of the first prizes - is to add value to a significant portion of pre-existing EU open data (for example, available on [data.europa.eu/data](https://data.europa.eu/data/)) by re-processing and integrating them into a modern, tidy database with an API access, and to find a business model that emphasises a triangular use of data in 1. business, 2. science and 3. policy-making.
-Our mission was to modernize the concept of `data observatories.`
+Our mission is to modernize the concept of `data observatories.`

 ## Our solution